Lagrangian Dual Decision Rules for Multistage Stochastic Mixed Integer Programming

-Multistage stochastic programs can be approximated by restricting policies to follow decision rules.
+\ABSTRACT{ Multistage stochastic programs can be approximated by restricting policies to follow decision rules.
 Directly applying this idea to problems with integer decisions is difficult because of the need for decision rules that lead to integral decisions.
-In this work, we introduce \emph{Lagrangian dual decision rules} (LDDRs) for multistage stochastic mixed integer programming ({\MSMIP}) which overcome this difficulty by applying decision rules in a Lagrangian dual of the \MSMIP.
+In this work, we introduce \emph{Lagrangian dual decision rules} (LDDRs) for multistage stochastic mixed-integer programming ({\MSMIP}) which overcome this difficulty by applying decision rules in a Lagrangian dual of the \MSMIP.
 We propose two new bounding techniques based on stagewise (SW) and nonanticipative (NA) Lagrangian duals where the Lagrangian multiplier policies are restricted by LDDRs.
 We demonstrate how the solutions from these duals can be used to drive primal policies.
 Our proposal requires fewer assumptions than most existing {\MSMIP} methods.
 We compare the theoretical strength of the restricted duals and show that the restricted NA dual can provide relaxation bounds at least as good as the ones obtained by the restricted SW dual.
-In our numerical study, we observe that the proposed LDDR approaches yield significant optimality gap reductions compared to existing general-purpose bounding methods for {\MSMIP} problems.\\ \emph{Key words:} Multistage stochastic mixed integer programming, decision rules, Lagrangian dual, two-stage approximation, sampling
+In our numerical study on two problem classes, one traditional and one novel, we observe that the proposed LDDR approaches yield significant optimality gap reductions compared to existing general-purpose bounding methods for {\MSMIP} problems. }